About the Project

 Notice of Community Meeting

-WEB USA is hosting a community engagement session on the proposed Addison Solar Project.
+WEB USA hosted a community engagement session on February 26, 2025 on the proposed Addison Solar Project.
 This formal engagement session is a follow-up to our November 2023 community session and is part of the proposed project’s ORES Article VIII application requirements.
 Our development team looks forward to engaging with our stakeholders, providing updates about the project’s status, answering questions, and hearing community feedback.
+The community engagement meeting materials included a set of ten posters (below) and our FAQ handout.

 Community Engagement Session